godotengine/godot-docs/tutorials/step_by_step/instancing.rst

 Instancing, Step by Step
 ------------------------

-To learn how to do instancing, let's start with downloading attachment:instancing.zip.
+To learn how to do instancing, let's start with downloading a sample
+project: :download:`instancing.zip </files/instancing.zip>`.

 Unzip this scene in any place of our preference.
 Then, add this scene to the project manager using the 'Import' option: